rKim19300/CS136-TermProject-CoralBabies/src/feature_detection/blob_detection/OBSERVATIONS.md

 - For the base samples, histogram equalized, and clahe datasets, the blob detector found nothing.
 Since the min circularity and inertia ratio was low

+- **After TAHE**: The images seem to be very noisy for the blob detector, so it keep on detecting blobs that are way below the minimum area, and ruling them out based on area.